tramyardg/UnitTestViaJava/README.md

 ## Parameterize Constructor
+Solves the problem of hidden dependencies in constructor, so we can inject dependencies and be able to test.
 If you are creating an object in a constructor, often the easiest way to replace it is to _externalize its creation_, create the object outside the class, and make clients pass it into the constructor as a parameter.
 Here are some example.

 ### Mail checker example
 We start with this: